lexy-ai/lexy/docs/docs/tutorials/custom-transformers.md

 ### Testing with sample documents

-You can use the [`transform_document`](../reference/lexy_py/transformer.md#lexy_py.transformer.client.TransformerClient.transform_document) method of the `Transformer` class to test your transformer on sample documents.
+You can use the [`Transformer.transform_document`](../reference/lexy_py/transformer.md#lexy_py.transformer.models.Transformer.transform_document) method to test your transformer on a sample document.

 ```python
 code_transformer = lx.get_transformer('code.extract_comments.v1')